samluescher/django-media-tree/docs/configuration.rst

 ``MEDIA_TREE_MEDIA_BACKENDS``
-    A tuple of media backends for thumbnail generation and other media-related tasks, i.e. a list of wrappers for the third-party applications that take care of this.
+    A tuple of media backends for thumbnail generation and other media-related tasks, i.e. a list of wrappers for the 3rd-party applications that take care of them.

     ..
 Note::
        Please refer to the :ref:`installation instructions